EugeneJao/simplezip.js/README.md

 # SimpleZIP.js
 A light-weight library for building uncompressed ZIP files, in NodeJS or in the Browser.
+Supported file name encoded by utf-8.

 # Getting Started
 ## With NPM / NodeJS